 (Link to list of TEFAP pantry outlets).

-The Commodity Supplemental Food Program (CSFP) program provides monthly food boxes to nearly 800 low-income seniors in three poor, rural counties in the HHFB service area.
-Brown, Crawford, Martin and Orange counties are currently served.
+The Commodity Supplemental Food Program (CSFP) program provides monthly food boxes to nearly 900 low-income seniors in four counties in the HHFB service area.
+Brown, Crawford, Martin, Monroe and Orange counties are currently served.
 Boxes generally include approximately 40lbs of high protein items, grains, vegetables, juices, canned meat or peanut butter, powdered or evaporated milk, a 2lb block of cheese, recipes, and nutrition information.

 USDA prohibits discrimination in all of its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual’s income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audio tape, etc.) should contact USDA’s TARGET Center at (202) 720-2600 (voice and TDD).
 To file a complaint of discrimination write to USDA, Director, Office of Civil Rights, 1400 Independence Avenue SW, Washington DC 20250-9410 or call 1-800-795 3272 (voice) or (202) 720-6382 (TDD).
 USDA is an equal opportunity provider and employer

 Volunteer with the CSFP Program

 Each month, HHFB must pack 900 boxes of food for distribution to low-income seniors.
 This is an assembly line process that is well suited to larger groups of volunteers.
 12-20 volunteers are needed once a month.
 Volunteer shifts are both suitable for indviduals as well as groups.